BTSALP Partner Universities

 - Southern Utah University

-- Alisa Petersen, Beverley Taylor Sorenson Endowed Chair, Elementary Arts Education
+- Alisa Petersen, Beverley Taylor Sorenson Endowed Chair for Elementary Arts Education

 - Melanie Baker, Beverley Taylor Sorenson Arts Learning Program Coordinator and ArtsFUSION Assistant